bvn-architecture/transformative/transformative/_posts/2015-03-23-Brisbane-Studio.markdown

     {% picture {{page.assetsfolder}}/bne_studio_73.jpg alt="" %}
 {% endgallery %}

-{% quote { "person" : "Brian Donovan", "source" : "", "date" : "" } %} the 'design' of the space is primarily an organisational strategy {% endquote %}
+{% quote { "person" : "Brian Donovan" } %} the 'design' of the space is primarily an organisational strategy {% endquote %}

 ###A new studio in an old space